-Figure~\ref{fig:it_time_lmpc} shows both the change in solver iterations and solve time.
-Warm-starting the QP with the active set predicted by the GNN reduces the number of iterations, with an average reduction of $1.0$ iterations on the first dataset and $1.6$ iterations on the second one.
-Table~\ref{table:iteration_reduction_lmpc} shows that for the dataset with control horizon $N_c = 50$ this reduction is most pronounced for problems that require many iterations in the cold-start scenario, whereas for problems that converge quickly, the benefit is minimal.
-These iteration savings translate into a corresponding decrease in solving time, consistent with earlier experiments.
+Warm-starting the QP solver with the active set predicted by the GNN reduces the number of iterations, with an average reduction of $1.0$ iterations on the first dataset and $1.6$ iterations on the second dataset.
+The dotted line in the figure indicates the $90\%$ percentile, showing greater reduction for problems requiring more iterations when cold-started.

-Future work could explore a two-step approach: first predicting the number of active constraints, then warm-starting only the problems with many active constraints.
-This targets cases where warm-starting yields substantial gains, while avoiding unnecessary risk when few iterations are needed.
+This trend is further confirmed in Table~\ref{table:iteration_reduction_lmpc}, which breaks down the iteration reduction across different percentile thresholds for the data set with control horizon $N_c = 50$: the harder the problem for the cold-started solver, the greater the reduction in number of iterations, while problems that converge quickly see minimal benefit.
+These iteration savings translate directly into reduced solve times (Appendix~\ref{MPC_time_figure}), consistent with the findings of earlier experiments.